South Africa Driving Guide

 An IDP should be viewed as an additional document for your original driver's license, not a substitute one.
 It is a translation and should be carried alongside your native driver's license.

-If you plan to work as a driver in South Africa or apply for residency, you may need to obtain a local driving license, for which attending a driving school in South Africa might be necessary.
+If you are a South African driver planning to work as a driver in South Africa or apply for residency, you may need to obtain a local driving license, for which attending a driving school in South Africa might be necessary.

 Renting a Car in South Africa